stefanprodan/dockprom/README.md

 * cAdvisor (containers metrics collector)

 While Granafa supports authentication, the Prometheus and AlertManager services have no such feature.
-You can remove the ports mapping from the docker-compose file and use NGINX as a reverse proxy with basic authentication for Prometheus and AlertManager.
+You can remove the ports mapping from the docker-compose file and use NGINX as a reverse proxy providing basic authentication for Prometheus and AlertManager.

 ## Setup Grafana